 • The environment, people and culture overseas are completely different from one's home country.

-• The way things are done in a foreign country differs from the way things are done in one’s home country.
+• The way things are done in a foreign country differ from the way things are done in one's home country.
 However, instead of criticizing the manner in which these things are done, one should try hard to adjust to the same.

 • Adjusting one's self to a new culture is not easy, and one easily experiences culture shock.
 However, to overcome this, one should just be one's self, make new friends and communicate.

-• This, in turn, benefits one, in the long run, providing one with a well-rounded, liberal and broad-minded personality.
+• This in turn benefits one in the long run, providing one with a well-rounded, liberal and broad-minded personality.